saurabhje/dotfiles/README.md

 # dotfiles

-Possibly the most repo in my git profile, this contains all config files I need to mimic my workspace in any other system, by simply cloning this repo.
+Possibly the most important repo in my git profile, this contains all config files I need to mimic my workspace in any other system, by simply cloning this repo.

 ## What It Contains
-- Neovim config
+- Neovim config.
-- Tmux config
+- Tmux config.
-- Bash config for my little terminal.
-Yeah using starship I don't have to use Bash.
+- Using Starship sure makes life easier.